 Melanin is considered the primary chromophore for all hair removal lasers.
-Melanin occurs naturally in the skin and give skin and hair their color.
+Melanin occurs naturally in the skin and gives skin and hair their color.
 There are two types of Melanin in hair.
-Eumelanin gives hair brown or black color, while phenomelanin gives hair blonde or red color.
+Eumelanin gives hair brown or black color, while pheomelanin gives hair blonde or red color.

 Hair grows in several phases (anagen, telogen, and catagen) and a laser can only affect the currently active growing hair follicle (early anagen).
 Hence, several sessions are needed to kill hair in all phases of growth.

 Typically, the shedding of the treated hairs takes about two to three weeks.
-These hairs should be allowed to fall out on their own and shoulder not be manipulated by the patient for certain reasons, chiefly to avoid infections.
-Pulling hairs after a session can be more painful as well as counteract the effects to the treatment.
+These hairs should be allowed to fall out on their own.
+Pulling hairs after a session can be more painful as well as counteract the effects of the treatment.